 - 9.19.1 Motorcycles must be equipped with handlebar brake lever protection, intended to protect the lever from being accidentally activated in case of collision with another motorcycle.
 Such devices must be strong enough to function effectively and designed so that there is no risk to the rider to be injured or trapped by it and must not be considered a dangerous fitting (at the sole discretion of the Chief Technical Inspector).
-FIM approved guards will be permitted without regard to the material. - 9.19.1.1 The Chief Technical Inspector has the right to refuse any guard not satisfying this purpose. - 9.20 All motorcycles must have a functioning kill switch mounted within reach of the hand while on the hand grips and the switch must be red in color. - 9.21.1 Electric motorcycles must have a "dead-man" kill switch and tether that attaches to the rider.
-This switch must kill all power to the motorcycle. - 9.21 Tires must be suitable for racing. - 9.22 All in-line four-cylinder motorcycles that have crankshaft covers that contain oil must use approved and reinforced race covers or case guards approved by Tech inspection.
+FIM approved guards will be permitted without regard to the material. - 9.19.1.1 The Chief Technical Inspector has the right to refuse any guard not satisfying this purpose. - 9.20 All motorcycles must have a functioning kill switch mounted within reach of the hand while on the hand grips and the switch must be red in color. - 9.21 Tires must be suitable for racing. - 9.22 All in-line four-cylinder motorcycles that have crankshaft covers that contain oil must use approved and reinforced race covers or case guards approved by Tech inspection.